AshleyMathias/Realtime-Weather-Dashboard/README.md

 pip install -r requirements.txt

 ### 🔑 API Setup
--Sign up at OpenWeatherMap
+- Sign up at OpenWeatherMap
--Get your free API key
+- Get your free API key
--Replace "YOUR_API_KEY" in the code with your actual key:
+- Replace "YOUR_API_KEY" in the code with your actual key:
 -- api_key = "YOUR_API_KEY"

 ### 🚀 Run the Application